IanCarreras/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM stands for document object model which is a representation of the webape as nodes and objects

 2. What is an event?
+An action that the user initiates on a webpage such as a mouse click or scrolling through the webpage

 3. What is an event listener?
+A function that waits for a specific event that is given to an element

 4. Why would we convert a NodeList into an Array?
+A NodeList doesn't have access to array methods

 5. What is a component?
+A reusable peice of code that can be used to build elements that share functionality and styling

 ### Git Set up